Moodle-teamCSUSM/project-documentation/Project Documentation/Roles.md

 > - Backend

 > The purpose is that each user should have a primary area of focus to reduce workload.
 Note that these teams may work together at times, but each team is responsible for their assigned duties.

+> In charge of all android development in Android Studio, or similar IDE.
+This team will pair with the iOS Development Team for design consistency, database management and graphics implementation.
+Note that since we will be using REACT-Native, the language is portable enough to also work directly with the iOS Development Team.
+Each member must have suitable hardware for testing and running all created applications.

 > ##### UI Team